Antennas for Field Day

 Vee beam with sloping 56 m (185 foot) legs.
 This had the feedpoint at about 10m (32 feet), with the legs sloping down and tied off 2 m (6 feet) above the ground.
 Each leg could be rotated individually to optimize the beam for various bands and directions.
 Tunable as a dipole down to 160m.
 Sounds great, worked OK.
 Sloping legs reduced the average height of the antenna – might have worked better if the legs were horizontal.
 Didn’t seem any better than many simpler antennas that took less space.

 HF yagi.
 I have a triband TA-33jr (shown in the lead photo), along with light 2-element 15m and 3-element 10m monobanders, and often borrow a 6-element beam for 6m, that we put on 9-10m (28 – 32 ft) sectional masts.
 These can be installed by 2 or 3 people fairly easily once the antennas are assembled.
 Larger beams (4-el on 20m) have been used by welding a custom bracket to mount them on the side of an existing telephone pole.
-From here on the West Coast we generally just point them towards the East Coast and don’t bother with rotators, but in other situations manual rotation may be useful.
+From here on the West Coast we generally just point them towards the East Coast and don’t bother with rotators, but in other situations manual rotation may be useful (mounting the beam on a rotator sleeve with a rope tied to one end of the boom makes a simple “Armstrong” rotator).

 80m full wave horizontal loop.
 This worked well, but was more work to install, and requires more supports in the right places.
 Reasonable SWR using 4 : 1 balun at feedpoint, or feed with ladder line to a tuner.
 Very good multiband antenna.